-A cyberattack targeting Germany's government IT network is "ongoing", the parliamentary committee on intelligence issues said Thursday, without confirming a media report that Russian hackers were behind the assault.
+Germany's government IT network is suffering an "ongoing" cyberattack, the parliamentary committee on intelligence affairs said Thursday, without confirming a media report that Russian hackers were behind the assault.

-"It is a real cyberattack on part of the government system.
-It's an ongoing process, an ongoing attack," said Armin Schuster, chairman of the committee, adding that no further details would be given to avoid passing crucial information on to the attackers.
+"It is a real cyberattack on parts of the government system.
+It's an ongoing process, an ongoing attack," said Armin Schuster, chairman of the committee, adding that no further details could be given to avoid passing crucial information on to the attackers.

 It said the hacker group known as APT28 -- which has been linked to Russia's GRU military intelligence agency and accused of attacks on Hillary Clinton's 2016 presidential campaign -- managed to plant malware in the ministries' networks for possibly as long as a year.

 German security authorities only detected the online spying in December, the report said.